dmccan/yada-wiki/readme.txt

 == Description ==
 Yada Wiki provides a wiki post type, custom tags and categories, and a table of contents option.
 The plugin allows you to link your wiki pages together using the wiki page titles.

 When viewing wiki pages, if the wiki page exists it shows as a link.
-If it does not exist, and the user has permissions to create posts and pages, then the link shows up in red to indicate that the page needs to be created.
+If it does not exist, and the user has permissions to edit posts, then the link shows up in red to indicate that the page needs to be created.
 You can click on the link to go to the page editor to create the new page.
 If the user does not have permissions, then they see the title in red, but no link is available.

 There are two easy to use shortcodes, available via buttons on the editor toolbar.